Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: ALE ADER-DG methods on degenerate spacetime geometries

-\textbf{Predictor step on sliver elements.} Once predictors on non-degenerate control volumes are computed, we consider the sliver elements.
+Once predictors on non-degenerate control volumes are computed, we consider the sliver elements.
 Let us fix a sliver element $S_{i-1/2}^n$ for some $i \in \{2,\dots,N_e\}$.
-Since we have no inflow information to work with at time $t^n$ (due to the sliver degeneracy) on such elements, we perform a complete integration by parts that allows to introduce inflow boundary conditions through flux exchanges at the interfaces $\Sigma_{i-1/2}^{n,\pm}$.
+On such an element, since we have no inflow information to work with at time $t^n$ (due to the sliver degeneracy), we perform a complete integration by parts that allows to introduce boundary fluxes through flux exchanges at the interfaces $\Sigma_{i-1/2}^{n,\pm}$.
 Hence, we follow the same derivation that led to \eqref{eq.implicit} and we seek for an approximant $q_{i-1/2}^{n}$ of the form \eqref{eq.qn.sliver} that solves

 where $f_{i-1/2}^n$ is defined as in \eqref{eq.fhat} (by replacing the indices accordingly) and $\mathbf{\hat n}_{i-1/2}^n$ is the outward pointing normal to $\partial S_{i-1/2}^n$.
-By taking into account that predictors on the neighbouring non-degenerate control volumes have already been computed, we can approximate the only unknown $\hat q_{i-1/2}^{n}$ in equation \eqref{eqn.qnsliver} by means of a Picard fixed point iteration initialized by a constant approximant defined by the average of the neighbouring values.
+By taking into account that predictors on the neighbouring non-degenerate control volumes have already been computed, we can approximate the only unknown $\hat q_{i-1/2}^{n}$ by means of solving the algebraic system in \eqref{eqn.qnsliver}.